mdn/content/files/en-us/web/css/tab-size/index.md

 ### Values

 - {{CSSxRef("&lt;number&gt;")}}
   - : A multiple of the advance width of the space character (U+0020) to be used as the width of tabs.
 Must be non-negative.
-Advance width is the distance a cursor or a print head moves before printing the next character.
+The advance width means the distance a cursor or a print head moves before printing the next character.
 - {{CSSxRef("&lt;length&gt;")}}
   - : The width of tabs.
 Must be non-negative.